 5- Granola bar: An excellent balance between healthy and sweet.
 It does not give you an originality price, but the granola bar remains a winning choice to satisfy a craving during the day and save you from its last-minute meetings.
 Be careful with commercial granola bars.
 Check their nutritional value and the amount of sugar.
 For future last-minute meetings, make your homemade healthy granola bars.

 6- Houmous: Made of chickpeas, the hummus will quickly bring you satiety, because it is a good source of protein.
 With small pieces of pita, this will be a great snack.
 However, this food choice requires a lot of manipulation so it could distract you.
 Ideal for brainstorming meetings.

-7- Popcorn: A homemade popcorn is low-calorie and quickly satisfies the salty cravings.
+7- Popcorn: Homemade popcorn is low-calorie and quickly satisfies salty cravings.
 You can even sprinkle spices that you like.

 8- Black chocolate: Eaten in moderation, dark chocolate containing a minimum of 70% cocoa is good for your health.
 It is a good source of magnesium, but especially an excellent anti-stress.
 A perfect energy booster for your meetings!

-9- Fruits and Vegetables: Pre-cut for your meetings, fruits and vegetables are undoubtedly the most sensible choice for your health.
-Alternate the choice of fruit and vegetable each day to get a variety of nutrients and fibre.
+9- Fruits and Vegetables: Pre-cut for your meetings, fruits, and vegetables are undoubtedly the most sensible choice for your health.
+Alternate the choice of fruit and vegetable each day to get a variety of nutrients and fiber.
 Pay attention!
 Some fruits/vegetables make a lot of noise such as carrots!

 10- Dried fruits: A nice alternative to fresh fruit that will satisfy your “sugar bug”.
 Beware, however, not to abuse it, because it won’t be a healthy option.